MGunlogson/CuckooFilter4J/README.md

-#Cuckoo Filter For Java - A fast multithreaded Cuckoo filter library#
+#Cuckoo Filter For Java - A fast thread-safe Cuckoo filter library#
-This library allows you to build Cuckoo filters using an interface similar to Google's Guava Bloom filters.
+This library offers a similar interface to Google Guava's Bloom filters.
+In most cases it can be used interchangeably with Bloom filters and has some additional advantages.
-* Unlike Guava's Bloom filters, this library is also thread-safe and faster with multiple threads like Java's ConcurrentHashMap.
+* Unlike Guava's Bloom filters, this library is thread-safe and most operations run concurrently.
+* Supports deletions and counting.
+* Configurable hashing algorithm for tunable speed and security.
-* Cuckoo For Java is Apache licensed and unit tested.
+* Apache licensed and unit tested.

 <strong>[Download At Maven Central](http://search.maven.org/#artifactdetails%7Ccom.github.mgunlogson%7Ccuckoofilter4j%7C1.0.0%7Cjar)</strong>